 - CIO – Crucial role in the age of cybersecurity and privacy.
 Solid system admin skills and awareness of the need for tight security and adherence to standards are essential.
 Here, a little paranoia isn’t such a bad thing.

-- HR – If you have a Chief Human Resources Officer or just the head of HR, this is a critical position and tricky to fill.
+- HR – This is a critical position and tricky to fill.
 You need experience, but you need someone who understands today’s young workers.
 They enjoy the experience, they want to feel wanted, they want to be appreciated.
 Your company (and thus the person) must reflect a corporate culture that entices them to join you and convinces them they made the right decision.

 - Wasserman Noam.
 The Founder’s Dilemmas: Anticipating and Avoiding the Pitfalls That Can Sink a Startup.
 Princeton University Press.
 March 25, 2012, ch 5.